BFrancoeur/ws-mvc-cms/README.md

 - Automatic Templating
 - - For dynamic content, based on where it's to be displayed (website post, Facebook, Instagram, etc.)

+## Strategy
+1. Build out MVC architecture plus a web page to test and demo that the MVC core works
+   A. Model
+      1. Create an abstract Data class to interact with the database
+         a.
+Create secure login with username and password
+         b.
+Create methods to perform CRUD operations
+      3. Create a Model class to interface with the Data class
+         a.
+Manage all inputs to the database
+         b.
+Manage all outputs to the front end or admin area
+         c.
+Manage all CRUD database operations
+     4. Create a database and connect to it
+     5. Test database creation by adding some data and displaying it in a simple web page
+   B. View
+      1. Create a View class to manage front end display of web pages or admin area
+      2. Create an interface to interact with the Model to get the data/content to be displayed
+   C. Controller
+      1. Create an abstract Router class to manage all routing requests
+      2. Create a RouterManager class to manage all route requests and outputs
+      3. Implement 'Pretty Links' by default
+2. Create modules (as classes or objects) for additional features and functionalit
+3. Create a basic, three-page website for the front end
+4. Create the admin area
+   a.
+Dashboard
+   b.
+Implement page editing
+5. Create User Roles
+   a.
+Subscriber
+   b.
+Contributor
+   c.
+Author
+   d.
+Editor
+   e.
+Admin
+6. Test and debug.
+Make notes on structural and other changes to be made.
+Create Pull Requests to handle each item noted.
+7. Let code sit for a week or two, then review it myself and make notes on any final changes.
+Submit PRs for each item and complete them.
+8. Submit code for peer review (but where?)
+9. Review feedback and distill accepted input into PRs to address.
+10. Implement PRs and test.
+11. Submit codebase for second round of reviews.
+12. Make final changes.
+13. Launch beta, open source version of CMS for public use.

 ## Conclusion
 The core idea here is to create a CMS that is lean, fast, and secure.
 That's Phase I. Phase II will be the creation and implementation of select "Nice-To-Have" modules that would add value to the user experience of the CMS.